susimsek/hlf-k8s-fullstack-blockchain-app/README.md

 ## Preparation for Kubernetes Deployment

-Edit these values in the following files according to your nfs server configuration.
+Edit these files according to your nfs server configuration.

 Replace 192.168.12.9 with your nfs server ip